 Indicates that trace synchronization is complete and DSTREAM-ST is capturing trace data.
-Trace synchronization is when the DSTREAM-ST unit detects a full synchronization packet and aligns with the trace data stream.
+Trace synchronization is when the DSTREAM-ST unit aligns with the trace data stream on detection of a full synchronization packet.

 OVERFLOW

 Indicates an overflow-condition during trace capture.
 An overflow condition occurs if it has not been possible to stream trace data to the host PC at a high enough rate.
 For example, if the USB port is only operating in USB 2.0 mode, if the Ethernet port is only operating at 100Mbps, or if other applications on the host PC are using too much USB or Ethernet bandwidth.